 Northern Breeding Business (NB2)

-MLA’s NB2 project has set the ambitious target to deliver an estimated $20 million/year in net benefits by 2027 to 250 northern beef enterprises.
+NB2 has set the ambitious target to deliver an estimated $20 million/year in net benefits by 2027 to 250 northern beef enterprises.

 Benefits to producers

-- a 5:1 return on investment by improving reproductive rates, decreasing mortality, increasing turn-off weight and improving genetic potential in northern herds
+- A 5:1 return on investment by improving weaning rates, decreasing calf mortality and increasing saleable turn-off weight in northern beef herds.

-As part of the Pathway to practice, six regionally diverse pilot producer groups have been established across northern Australia to provide direction and insight for the NB2 project.
+As part of the Pathway to practice pillar, seven regionally diverse producer groups have been established across northern Australia to provide direction and insight for the NB2 project.
 The groups are located across Queensland, Northern Territory and the Kimberley, Pilbara in Western Australia.
 Find out more.

 Any producer who currently operates a beef breeding business in the northern Regional Beef Research Committee regions is welcome to join these groups (provided they meet certain criteria).

-Producer groups will be supported by beef producer coordinators and trained group facilitators, including state department extension staff.
+Each producer group will be supported by a producer coordinator and a trained group facilitator/s, including state department extension staff and qualified private consultants.

 Customised herd management plan